uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 ### source

-- The physical source of the material, so that a user can understand the context and find the original material.
+- The physical or organizational source of the material, so that a user can understand the context and find the original material.
 - The may be one or more physical collections or organizations.
 Check with your supervisor to identify the source of the items you are describing.
 - This will generally include a physical collection's collection number or call number, so people are able to find the item in-person if they want to.
 - Generally follows the pattern "collection name, collection number, organization name, link".
+- Think of source like a good citation to the material.
+For academic document collections it can be an actual citation to the original publication.
 - Example value: `Idaho Cities and Towns Photographs, PG 5, University of Idaho Library Special Collections and Archives, https://www.lib.uidaho.edu/special-collections/`

 ### identifier

-- The unique identifier assigned to the object by the object's (usually physical) source collection in Special Collections.
+- The unique identifier assigned to the object by the object's (usually physical) source collection so it could be traced to original location or linked to original metadata.
 - This is usually found on the folder or box the object is in.
-- For new collections the identifier should always match the object's filename.
-See the [filenaming docs]({{ '/content/scanning/02-filenaming.html' | relative_url }}) for more information.
 - Example value: `ARG-1993-02-16`

 ### type